Prepaid Funerals in Canada: Are They Worth It?

 The main disadvantages of prepaid funerals are inflexibility and risk: your money is tied up for years, plans can be hard to transfer if you move, cancellation fees can be steep, and protections vary by province.
 None of these are dealbreakers, but you'll want clear answers before signing.

-• How is my money protected?
+• How is my money protected if the business changes hands or closes?

 • Can I transfer my plan to another provider if I move?